Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 #### Observing Training

-Regardless of which training methods, configurations or hyperparameters you provide, the training process will always generate three artifacts:
+Regardless of which training methods, configurations or hyperparameters you provide, the training process will always generate three artifacts, all found in the `results/<run-identifier>` folder:

-1. Summaries (under the `summaries/` folder): these are training metrics that are updated throughout the training process.
+1. Summaries: these are training metrics that are updated throughout the training process.
 They are helpful to monitor your training performance and may help inform how to update your hyperparameter values.
 See [Using TensorBoard](Using-Tensorboard.md) for more details on how to visualize the training metrics.
-1. Models (under the `models/` folder): these contain the model checkpoints that are updated throughout training and the final model file (`.nn`).
+1. Models: these contain the model checkpoints that are updated throughout training and the final model file (`.nn`).
 This final model file is generated once either when training completes or is interrupted.
-1. Timers file (also under the `summaries/` folder): this contains aggregated metrics on your training process, including time spent on specific code blocks.
+1. Timers file (under `results/<run-identifier>/run_logs`): this contains aggregated metrics on your training process, including time spent on specific code blocks.
 See [Profiling in Python](Profiling-Python.md) for more information on the timers generated.